ankit-lilly/nqcli/README.md

 The script detects your OS/architecture, downloads the matching release asset, clears the macOS quarantine attribute when necessary, and installs `nq` into `/usr/local/bin` (override with `INSTALL_DIR=/your/path`).
 Set `VERSION=vX.Y.Z` to pin a specific release.

+If you hit GitHub API rate limits, export `GITHUB_TOKEN=your_token` before running the installer.

 Clone the repository and install the binary:

 ```bash